bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

 first determine which rules are applicable: these are any with the root term as the root of their pattern.
 Record this as a "choice point" to which we can backtrack.
-Let us then arbitrarily pick one according to some prioritization scheme.
-The semantics are defined such that we try all applicable rules, in some arbitrary order, and the first that matches "wins".
+Let us then arbitrarily pick one rule according to some prioritization scheme.
+The semantics are defined such that we try all applicable rules, in some arbitrary order, and the first that matches wins.
 If more than one would match, results are determined only by the prioritization scheme.
-(Deterministic and understandable control of this scheme is thus important to allow the user to tweak matching behavior; see below for more.)
 For each applicable rule, we try to match the sub-patterns against the known argument values, recursing as appropriate.

-Note that there is a way to compile this recursive-backtracking match behavior into a set of linearized match operator sequences (where each operator is an extractor invocation or a constant-value match), which can then be combined into more efficient code (e.g. by use of an automaton abstraction).
+Note that there is a way to compile this recursive-backtracking match behavior into a set of linearized match operator sequences, where each operator is an extractor invocation or a constant-value match.
+This can then be combined into more efficient code, e.g. by use of an automaton abstraction.
 See below for more.

 When a rule's pattern (left-hand side) matches, we proceed to evaluation of the right-hand side.
 This occurs in the usual